 Yes, on the good side, there won't be a staff to issue new levies and liens.
 But what about the ones already out there?
 During the last shut down, IRS group and area managers formed a skeleton crew to attempt to handle emergency release requests, and luckily the furlough only lasted four days so we never had to find out how overwhelmed they would have become.

 If a furlough continues longer than a week, it will still be possible to get a levy released (liens not so much).
 But expect a longer line — and that's if if you know how to find where the line starts.

 4. Do you have money coming back?
 Expect a longer wait!

-No one will be around to process your tax return for 2010 if there is a IRS shutdown.
-Or any claims for refund.
+No one will be around to process your tax return if there is a IRS shutdown, or any claims for refund.

 Even e-filed returns need to be processed.
 Not only will the slow down in refunds affect taxpayers, but even those business who have built up their models around Americans receiving their tax refunds in the spring, like furniture and car dealers.

 Shutting down the IRS is one of the worst things Congress can do.
 Maybe Congress should shut down Congress first — or at least have them only meet once every four years.
 Our political landscape has painted this strange scene where one of the most basic functions of government — the administration of taxes — is treated as if it is as discretionary.

 "Non-Essential government employees are anyone who doesn't work in Washington DC."